mail2chromium/Android-Native-Development-For-WebRTC/README.md

 3. Write a Java class that uses native code of `C/C++`:

+To call JNI based C function I need to write JNI wrappers for them.
+I kept the written wrappers in com_webrtc_audioprocessing_Apm_ package.
+Read more about JNI from [here](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/jniTOC.html).
+Following is the JNI wrapper for WebRTC Audio processing.
 I have maintained and updated `Apm.java` in my Android Project as given here;

 ![Android WebRTC Project Structure](https://github.com/mail2chromium/Android-Native-Development-For-WebRTC/blob/master/apm.png)

-I have declared the all the native instance method, via keyword native which denotes that this method is implemented in another language.
+This file includes the all the native instance method, via keyword native which denotes that this method is implemented in another language.
 A native method does not contain a body.
 These native methods shall be found in the native library loaded.
 Here are the list of native methods inculded inside the `Apm.java` class;

 ```
     // apm constructor